 How to get marooned in a monsoon on your sabbatical

-There’s nothing quite like the look on someone’s face when you tell them your agency offers a month-long, paid, vacay, just for sticking around for a while.
-Well that’s just what I got to experience earlier this year – four weeks of total bliss, galivanting around South America with my partner (in crime), Jack.
+There’s nothing quite like the look on someone’s face when you tell them your agency offers a month-long, paid vacay, just for sticking around for a while.
+Well that’s what I got to experience earlier this year – four weeks of total bliss, travelling around South America with my partner (in crime), Jack.

 Or so I thought…

 Don’t get me wrong, we had a great time.
 Brazil and Argentina are incredibly beautiful countries.
 The culture was contagious, the food and wine (mainly steak and Malbec) were delicious and switching off from the world we know was pure bliss.

 But what will really be stuck in my mind forever is our visit to the Iguazu Falls, a vast system of 275 waterfalls, spanning 2.7 kilometres on the border joining Brazil, Argentina and Uruguay.
 The day we were at the mercy of the most awesome display of Mother Nature’s power we’ve ever beheld.

 So, if you’re thinking of being edgy and visiting a tropical climate but think playing it safe is boring, here’s my guide to getting marooned in a monsoon on your sabbatical: